Pelješac Bridge: Characteristics

 The original 2007 design for the bridge had a main span of 568 m.
 This design was modified, and the bridge was built as a multi-span cable-stayed bridge with a total length of 2404 m.
 It comprises thirteen spans, of which seven are cable-stayed; five central 285 m spans and two outer 203.5 m spans.
-Two pylons around the 200 m x 55 m navigation channel are 98 m above sea level and 222 m above the seabed.
+Two pylons around the 200 × 55 m navigation channel are 98 m above sea level and 222 m above the seabed.
 The bridge was designed by Slovenian engineer Marjan Pipenbaher.

-Both sides of the bridge are served by access roads, including two tunnels on Pelješac (one 2467 m and the other 499 m long), as well as two smaller bridges on Pelješac, (one 420 m and another 131 m long).
+Both sides of the bridge are served by access roads, including two tunnels on Pelješac (one 2467 m and the other 499 m long), as well as two smaller bridges on Pelješac (one 420 m and another 131 m long).